Kray-G/kinx-tiny-typesetting/docs/userguide/KiTTy_en.md

 <style-info name="chapter.style" value="BigChapter3" />
 ```

-See \\nameref{Style Parameters} for details of style parameters which you can change.
+See \\nameref{Style} for details of style parameters which you can change.

 ### Heading